franklegolasyoung/swift.hitwh.gate/README.md

 # swift.hitwh.gate

-This is the Southgate QR Photo code in HITWH using Swift for iOS.
+This is the simulation of Southgate QR Photo in HITWH using Swift for iOS.

-Only for the south gate.
+Only for south gate.

+Containing In and Out.